The small town of Osoyoos, British Columbia, is synonymous with heat.

 Osoyoos’ annual events calendar features a number of unique celebrations and races.
 Here are just a few of my favourites for inspiration!

 - Run the Half Corked Marathon, a joyous ‘race’ (more akin to a party!) through vineyards with wine tasting along the way.
-Usually held in May, but in 2021 moved to September
+Usually held in May

 - Watch the Canada Day fireworks – Osoyoos has the biggest display in Canada outside of Ottawa!

 - Enjoy parades, water fights and pit spitting contests at the Cherry Fiesta. on July long weekend.

 - Celebrate all things wine at the Festival of the Grape in nearby Oliver in Ocotober

 - Kick off the holiday season with Osoyoos’ Christmas Lite Up in late November, featuring carols, late night shopping, breakfast with Santa and a parade

 Other things to do around Osoyoos (40km radius)